Muscle Repair in A Tummy Tuck

 Muscle tightening is a surgical procedure performed during a tummy tuck that brings the separated rectus muscles back together.
 During the surgery, Dr. Jugenburg uses strong stitches to stitch together the separated muscles thus repositioning them into the the midline and also tightening them.
 As demonstrated by the picture on the left, this woman had a post-pregnancy bulge.
 She opted to have a tummy tuck to tighten her muscles, and the result is seen in the right image.
 Following a muscle tightening procedure, over the next 6 weeks as you heal, scar tissue that forms between the two muscles acts like a glue that holds them together and the sutures dissolve away.

 Tightening the abdominal muscles not only gives you a more appealing profile, but also strengthens your core.
 By re-aligning the abdominal muscles to their correct position, they are able to function better.
-You’ll notice that your situp exercises better.
+You’ll notice that your situp exercises become less difficult.
 Even if you don’t exercise, actions such as getting up from a lying position will be easier and quicker.
 Your chance of developing an abdominal bulge or even a hernia will be significantly reduced.
 You’ll look better AND feel better.

 Is there an additional cost to this?